saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 ---
 id: selenium
 title: Selenium on Sauce Labs
-sidebar_label: Getting Started
+sidebar_label: Using Selenium
-description: An introduction to web app automation testing using Selenium.
+description: An introduction to automated web app testing using Selenium.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';